top of page

 We alighted at the town centre in Pekan Nanas at about 10:40am.
 I proposed to have coffee at a cafe but the others wanted to try Dongxing Bak Kut Teh (东兴肉骨茶) before it closed for the day around "mid-day" (probably after lunch or after it sold out).
 I checked the map and led them to the claypot pork ribs soup stall not far away.

 We ordered a claypot bak kut teh for 4 persons and added-on some enoki mushrooms, beancurd skin and fried dough.
-Apart from pork ribs, there were pig intestines and kidneys as well.
+Apart from pork ribs, there were pig intestines and livers as well.
 It was full of ingredients and cost RM53 only.
 The pork ribs were tender and the soup was tasty.
 We finished the whole claypot, not leaving a drop of soup.

 After leaving Dongxing Bak Kut Teh, we decided to go for some shopping before coffee.
 We made our way to Eco-Shop, along Jalan Permata 4, where all items in the shop were priced at RM2.40.
 Not far from Eco-Shop was Eco-Plus where items were sold at various prices.
 We took our time to browse through the shelves as it started to rain but not for long.